pkestene/ppkMHD/README.md

 ppkMHD stands for Performance Portable Kokkos for Magnetohydrodynamics solvers.

+Here a small list of numerical schemes implementations:

+- second order MUSCL-HANCOCK scheme for hydro and MHD
+- high-order MOOD (hydro only)
+- high-order Spectral Difference Method schemes: hydro only

+All scheme are available in 2D and 3D using Kokkos+MPI implementation.

 ## Dependencies

 * [Kokkos](https://github.com/kokkos/kokkos): for now (Feb 2017) it is required to use a version of kokkos that comes with kokkos.cmake (e.g. https://github.com/pkestene/kokkos branch develop_cmake).
 Kokkos library will be built by ppkMHD using the same flags (architecture, optimization, ...).